 They offer 5GB Space/User(max 5 users) with 5GB shared space for storage of documents.
-Though this plan is a free one but all the features are same with premium ones, No ads and POP3/IMAP support.
-If you face space related issue you can connect your Gmail account with Zoho to send and receive mails.
+Though this plan is a free one all the features are the same with premium ones, No ads, and POP3/IMAP support.
+If you face space-related issue you can connect your Gmail account with Zoho to send and receive emails.

 Setup Zoho Free Email Hosting with Your Domain

 You can set up Zoho easily with your domain name, but before you start you have to sign up for the email hosting service.
 Follow the simple steps and get started with Zoho: